gknops/adHocGenerate/README.markdown

 ## Copying to web server

 Because it is easy to add another *Post Action* to copy the generated files to a web server, `adHocGenerate` does not take care of that.
-See the CocoaHeads Blitztalk document contained in the `HowTo` directory for an example.
+See the CocoaHeads BlitzTalk document at [http://gknops.github.com/adHocGenerate](http://gknops.github.com/adHocGenerate).

 ## Debugging